cameronking4/replyguy-clone/README.md

 Opensource alternative to replyguy.com - Gain organic sales by replying to posts on social media using AI.

-(1/2) Retrieve posts from various platforms using key words - DONE.
+(1/2) Retrieve posts from various platforms using key words - DONE kinda.

-(2/2) Reply to post using dedicated profile - IN PROGRESS).
+(2/2) Generate OpenAI Respone & Reply to post using dedicated profile - IN PROGRESS).

 ## Getting Started